THE STUDENT CODE

 e.
 Appeal

-The President, or designee, shall review the Hearing Committee's findings, conduct whatever additional inquiries as deemed necessary, and render a decision within ten (10) instructional weekdays of receiving the appeal.
-The President shall have the authority to approve, modify, or overturn the Hearing Committee's decisions and, if needed, void the process and reconvene another Hearing Committee.
-The President, or designee, will inform the student about the outcome of the appeal in an approved method of notification to the student.
+The decision of the President or designee is final and cannot be appealed further.
+The President or designee shall review the Hearing Committee's findings, conduct additional inquiries as deemed necessary, and render a decision within ten (10) instructional days of receiving the appeal.
+The President or designee, whose decision is final, shall have the authority to approve, modify, or overturn the Hearing Committee's decisions and, if needed, void the process and reconvene another Hearing Committee.
+The decision of the President or designee regarding disciplinary actions is final and cannot be grieved.